MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-aad-enrichment.md

 Cloud Discovery data can now be enriched with Azure Active Directory username data.
 When you enable this feature, the username, received in discovery traffic logs, is matched and replaced by the Azure AD username.
 Cloud Discovery enrichment enables the following features:

 - You can investigate Shadow IT usage by Azure Active Directory user.
+The user will be shown with its UPN.
 - You can correlate the Discovered cloud app use with the API collected activities.
 - You can then create custom logs based on Azure AD user groups.
 For example, a Shadow IT report for a specific Marketing department.